Why Choose UW's Creative Writing Program?

 - TedX

-The job outlook for graduates with an MFA in Creative Writing is multifaceted, offering both opportunities and challenges.
+The job outlook for graduates with an MFA in creative writing is multifaceted, offering both opportunities and challenges.
 Our program equips students with a wide variety of adaptable skills—such as storytelling, critical thinking, editing, and communication—that are valuable in publishing, education, marketing, media and beyond.
 Graduates leave prepared to pursue meaningful, creative careers in a range of industries!

-skills that are valued across many industries.
-Some of the key industries looking
+Creative writing graduates bring strong communication, storytelling and analytical skills that are valued across many industries.
+Some of the key industries looking to work with creative writing graduates include:

 - Publishing